How to Say Good Night in Thai - Bedtime Phrases - Learn Thai from a White Guy

 good nightguut nai (high + high tones) กู๊ดไนท์

 Enjoyed this post?
-Consider checking out our full learn Thai language program which covers all the core skills you need to start speaking and reading Thai.
-Sign up below and you’ll receive some free lessons from our online courses.
+Consider our full Thai language program.
+It covers all core skills you need to start speaking and reading Thai.
+Sign up below for free lessons from our online courses.